 Melbourne Recital Centre is a company limited by guarantee.
-The sole member of the Company is The Hon.
-Ted Baillieu MLA, Premier and Minister for the Arts.
+The sole member of the Company is the Minister for the Arts The Hon.
+Heidi Victoria MLA.

 Principal Activities

 The principal activity of the Company during the financial year was planning and managing the operations of Melbourne Recital Centre.